-Operating cash flows of \$3,597 million were 32.3 per cent higher than the prior year.
-The result was driven by a strong increase in divisional cash flow, reflecting favourable but temporary working capital movements across the retail businesses.
-The Group recorded a working capital inflow of \$723 million for the year as a result of unusually high customer demand associated with COVID-19 at the end of the period, resulting in lower than usual inventory balances and higher payables balances.
+Operating cash flows of \$3,597 million were 32.3 per cent higher than the strong increase in divisional cash flow, of unusually high customer demand associated with COVID-19 at the end of the period, resulting in lower than usual inventory balances and higher payables balances.
 Operating cash flows in the prior period included operating cash flows from Coles and other discontinued operations.